 The Navigational Approach in Embodied Science (NAES)

-It combines hippocampal research with embodied, processual and phenomenological philosophy towards a new approach to the definition and study of cognition.
+The navigational approach to mind combines hippocampal research with embodied, processual and phenomenological philosophy towards a new approach to the definition and study of cognition.

 Selected Resources: